IamZubayer/IamZubayer/README.md

 # 👋 Hello there, I’m Fahim

-💻 Aspiring Software Engineer | 🚀 Future Innovator | 📚 Lifelong Learner
+💻 Aspiring Software Engineer | 🚀 Future ITTIAN | 📚 Lifelong Learner

 I’m a 14-year-old passionate about **technology, problem-solving, and growth**.
 I believe consistency beats talent — and I’m on a mission to prove it.